Dubai Crown Prince pays hospital bills of Nigerian mother stranded with quadruplets following CNN report

 The Crown Prince stepped in to pay the bills after he came across the initial CNN report highlighting the family's story.

-He was moved by their plight and informed his office to assist the family, the government media office told CNN.
+He was moved by their plight and informed his office to assist the family, the hospital said.

 'A huge favor'